zero-one01/pass-winmenu/README.md

 ## Introduction

 [Pass (https://www.passwordstore.org)](https://www.passwordstore.org) stores passwords as GPG-encrypted files organised into a directory structure.
-Its simplicity and modularity offer many advantages:
+Its simplicity and modularity offer many advantages, most importantly:

-- Cryptography is handled by GPG (Don't roll your own cryptography).
-- GPG gives you a lot of control over the keys and algorithms used to encrypt your files.
+- Cryptography is handled by GPG, an open-source, high quality security suite trusted and used by security analysts, journalists, Linux distributions and many other parties all over the world
-- The use of GPG makes it easy for other applications (such as other password managers) to interact with your password store.
+- The use of open standards makes it easy for anyone to develop compatible password managers for any platform they like (Linux, Android, Windows, Mac OS, etc)
-- The directory structure for passwords is intuitive and allows you to organise your passwords with your file manager.
-- Because the passwords are simply stored in a directory tree, it's easy to synchronise your password store using any version control software of your choosing, giving you synchronisation, file history, and redundancy all at the same time (provided you use multiple devices and/or a remote VCS server).
-- Widespread availability of VCS software gives you the option to set up your own synchronisation server, giving you full control over your passwords.
-  Alternatively, you can choose one of the many online version control services (such as GitHub) and store your passwords in a private repository.
+- Because the passwords are simply stored as encrypted files in directories, you can organise them with your file manager and synchronise them across your devices using whatever method you prefer (Git, Dropbox, Nextcloud, etc).
-- The password files are always encrypted and can only be decrypted with your private GPG key, which is secured with a passphrase.
-If someone gains access to your password files, they're useless even if said person additionally managed to get hold of your GPG keys.
+- The passwords are securely encrypted with your own GPG keys, which can only be unlocked with your master password.
+Even if someone manages to acquire your encrypted passwords and your GPG keys, they won't be able to do anything unless they have your master password.

-Unfortunately, while there are many Linux integrations available, Windows integrations are scarce.
+Unfortunately, while there are many Linux integrations available, Windows integrations are more scarce.

 I wasn't happy with the existing ones, so I created my own, focusing on easy, keyboard-friendly interaction and a minimal interface that stays out of your way.